 \section{Abstract}

-G\'alvez-Carrillo, Kock, and Tonks~\cite{GTK3} constructed a decomposition space $U$ of all M\"obius intervals, as a recipient of Lawvere's interval construction for M\"obius categories, and conjectured that $U$ enjoys a certain universal property: for every M\"obius decomposition space $X$, the space of CULF functors from $X$ to $U$ is contractible.
-In this paper, we work at the level of homotopy 1-types to prove the first case of the conjecture, namely for discrete decomposition spaces.
+G\'alvez-Carrillo, Kock, and Tonks~\cite{GTK3} constructed a decomposition space $U$ of all M\"obius intervals, as a recipient of Lawvere's interval construction for M\"obius categories, and conjectured that $U$ enjoys a certain universal property: for every M\"obius decomposition space $X$, the space of culf functors from $X$ to $U$ is contractible.
+In this paper, we work at the level of homotopy 1-types to prove the first case of the conjecture, namely for locally discrete decomposition spaces.
 This provides also the first substantial evidence for the general conjecture.

-The discrete case is general enough to cover all locally finite posets, Cartier--Foata monoids, and M\"obius categories.
+This case is general enough to cover all locally finite posets, Cartier--Foata monoids, M\"obius categories and strict (directed) restriction species.
 The proof is 2-categorical.
-First, we construct a local strict model of $U$, which is then used to show by hand that the Lawvere interval construction, considered as a natural transformation, does not admit other self-modifications than the identity. \blfootnote{The author was supported by grant number MTM2016-80439-P of Spain.}
+First, we construct a local strict model of $U$, which is then used to show by hand that the Lawvere interval construction, considered as a natural transformation, does not admit other self-modifications than the identity.